DAILY NEWS ANALYSIS

 # Kali river constituted the boundary, and the territory to its east was Nepal.

 # The dispute relates to the origin of Kali.
-Near Garbyang village in Dharchula Tehsil of the Pithoragarh district of Uttarakhand, there is a confluence of different streams coming from north-east from Kalapani and north-west from Limpiyadhura.
+Near Garbyang village in Dharchula Tehsil of the Pithoragarh district of Uttarakhand, there is a confluence of different streams coming from the northeast from Kalapani and north-west from Limpiyadhura.

 # The Maoist revolution in China in 1949, followed by the takeover of Tibet, created deep misgivings in Nepal, and India was ‘invited’ to set up 18 border posts along the Nepal-Tibet border.